release-engineering/opentelemetry-ext-cli-java/README.md

 # Introduction

-This is a specialized Opentelemetry trace context propagator for command-line applications.
-It's is especially useful when your CLI tools are used from Jenkins pipelines with the Jenkins Opentelemetry Plugin enabled.
+This is a specialized OpenTelemetry trace context propagator for command-line applications.
+It's is especially useful when your CLI tools are used from Jenkins pipelines with the Jenkins OpenTelemetry Plugin enabled.
 This plugin exposes specific environment variables to tool executions:

 * `TRACEPARENT`
 * `TRACESTATE`